Antonio Gibson Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 - Gibson's team-high 891 rushing yards (59.4 per game) have come on 237 carries, with six touchdowns.

-- The Football Team have thrown the ball in 54.3% of their plays from scrimmage this year while running the ball 45.7% of the time.
+- The Football Team have called a pass in 54.3% of their plays from scrimmage this year while running the ball 45.7% of the time.
 This offensive attack ranks 24th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Gibson's matchup with the Eagles.